gofynd/fdk-client-javascript/documentation/APPLICATION.md

 | x-application-token | string |  |
 | x-currency-code | string |  |

-&lt;p&gt;Add Address to account.
+<p>Add Address to account.
 See `SaveAddressRequestSchema` in schema of request body for the list of attributes needed to add Address to account.
 On successful request, returns response containing address_id ,is_default_address and success message.

 Success Response: